Leica M Typ 240 vs Nikon D7100

-The Leica M (Typ 240) and the Nikon D7100 are two enthusiast cameras that were announced, respectively, in September 2012 and February 2013.
-The M Typ 240 is a rangefinder-style mirrorless camera, while the D7100 is a DSLR.
-The cameras are based on a full frame (M Typ 240) and an APS-C sensor.
-The Leica has a resolution of 23.7 megapixel, whereas the Nikon provides 24 MP.
+The Leica M (Typ 240) and the Nikon D7100 are two enthusiast cameras that were officially introduced, respectively, in September 2012 and February 2013.
+The M Typ 240 is a rangefinder-focusing mirrorless camera, while the D7100 is a DSLR.
+The cameras are based on a full frame (M Typ 240) and an APS-C (D7100) sensor.
+The Leica has a resolution of 23.7 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D7100 is notably larger (31 percent) than the Leica M Typ 240.
 Moreover, the D7100 is markedly heavier (13 percent) than the M Typ 240.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Leica M Lens Catalog (M Typ 240) and the Nikon Lens Catalog (D7100).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Leica M Typ 240||139 mm||80 mm||42 mm||680 g||..||Y||Sep 2012||6,950||ebay.com|